-2. Plastic-Free Crackers
+2. Plastic Free Crackers

 3. Safe Christmas Tree Disposal

 Many councils have special Christmas tree collections.
 Waste trees are usually chipped and reused in local parks or woodlands or used in green waste plants where they are converted into compost.
 Alternatively, you could shred it yourself in your garden and add to your compost heap.
-A word of warning – never burn your Christmas tree in your garden.
+A word of warning is to never burn your Christmas tree in your garden.
 It is likely to create an uncontrolled fire with showering sparks that could be extremely dangerous.

 4. Evergreen Gifts

 Some gifts just keep on giving and are never destined for landfill.
 Plants and quality pots or tools make great gifts for gardeners with real longevity.

 Christmas decorations more often than not are carefully unpacked in early December and carefully put away again in the New Year.
 But, there are plenty of creative ways to use them all year round.
 Some people create an ‘easter tree’ in the spring, adding a few small egg or rabbit decorations to make it more seasonal.
 Equally, if you have a wreath ring, you can decorate with plants from your garden and enjoy spring, summer and autumn wreaths on your front door.

 Some items, such as pine cones, are fantastic as decorations as well as being easily foraged during walks.
 To create pine cone wall hanger, for example, position a long straight stick horizontally and hang a number of pine cones at varying lengths from it using string or twine.
 Create a string or fabric loop and hang from a hook on your wall or door.